NSLS-II/sirepo-bluesky/docs/source/overview.rst

-The Watchpoint optical element acts as a virtual detector and the scheme below demonstrates the code for the corresponding Ophyd class with the ``trigger`` method and the relevant actions in the Sirepo frontent UI:
+The Watchpoint optical element acts as a virtual detector and the scheme below demonstrates the code for the corresponding Ophyd class with the ``trigger`` method and the relevant actions in the Sirepo frontend UI:

 .. image:: _static/sirepo-ophyd-watchpoint.png